BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 app.synth()
 ```

-Its a simple CDK app with 2 stacks, where the 2nd one imports an S3 Bucket created by the first stack.
-It has the consequence that in cdk.out directory after running `cdk synth` we see that the 1st stack created an Output object and the 2nd stack is importing it (details in this [article](https://medium.com/qoob-dev/cdk-cloud-formation-do-not-follow-blindly-all-best-practices-c529464c8e9d)):
+Its a simple CDK app with 2 stacks, where the 2nd one imports an S3 Bucket created by the 1st stack.
+It has the consequence that in `cdk.out` directory after running `cdk synth` we see that the 1st stack created an Output object and the 2nd stack is importing it (details on this mechanism in this [article](https://medium.com/qoob-dev/cdk-cloud-formation-do-not-follow-blindly-all-best-practices-c529464c8e9d)):